alantech/alan/README.md

 [![Website](https://img.shields.io/badge/website-alan--lang.org-blue)](https://alan-lang.org)
 -->

-**⛓ Implicitly parallel across events, arrays and IO** - *Alan recognizes and exploits opportunities for parallelization without parallel programming (threads, channels, futures, locks, etc.)*
+**⛓ Implicitly parallel across events, arrays, and IO** - *Alan recognizes and exploits opportunities for parallelization without parallel programming (threads, channels, futures, locks, etc.)*

 **✅ Almost no runtime errors** - *Null references, deadlocks, livelocks, undefined variables, divide-by-zero, integer under/overflow, array out-of-bounds access, etc, are not possible in Alan.*

-**🔒 Granular third party permissions** - *Alan's module resolution mechanism allows you to prevent third party dependencies from having access to standard libraries that they should not have access to.*
+**🔒 Granular third party permissions** - *Alan's module resolution mechanism allows you to prevent third-party dependencies from having access to standard libraries that they should not have access to.*

 ---------------------------------